 You are welcome whether widowed, divorced, separated, single or you have a non-camping partner.

 The object of the club is to enjoy companionship in a shared love of camping and activities with like minded members.
 We have around 600 members living in all parts of the country from the north of Scotland to the south of England.
 We also have members in Northern Ireland and the Channel Isles.
 We camp in a wide range of outfits from motorhomes to caravans, fifth wheelers and one man tents.
-Ages range from the 40s to over 80s.
+Ages range from the 40s to over 80s, and we have one member who is now 100 years old.
 Members come from all walks of life and have a huge variety of interests.
 Many have pets and these are welcome at our meets and members enjoy walking their dogs together.

 The club is a friendship and companionship club, not a dating club.
 We do recognise that occasionally relationships will be formed.
 Members who become partners may remain within the club providing that the ethos of the club of social inclusiveness is maintained.
 We ask that these members act sensitively as individuals on meets and do nothing which excludes them from other members or deprive other members of their companionship.
 Non-camping partners of members are not eligible for membership.